nanoframework/nanoframework.github.io/content/getting-started-guides/build-nxp.md

 **About this document**

-This document describes how to build the required images for **nanoFramework** for STM32 targets.
+This document describes how to build the required images for **nanoFramework** for NXP targets.
 The build is based on CMake tool to ease the development in all major platforms.

 ## Prerequisites